 Purpose: Treatment of opioid-resistant pain and of opioid-induced neurotoxicity.

 What is Ketamine: It is a “dissociative anesthetic” (the mind is ‘dissociated’ from the body and pain), meaning a patient ‘appears to remain awake’ but is actually unconscious and feels no pain when given full anesthetic doses.
 With sub-anesthetic doses, pain/agitation are reduced without ‘loss of awareness/consciousness’.
-It is particularly beneficial for neuropathic pain and opioid-resistant or difficult pain syndromes; and, as an adjuvant agent, can reduce the amount of narcotic required.
+It is particularly beneficial for neuropathic pain and opioid-resistant or difficult pain syndromes; and can reduce the amount of narcotic required.

 Physiological Effects to be expected (uncommon w/ sub-anesthetic doses): tachycardia, increased secretions, diplopia, myoclonus, increased BP [occasionally hypotension].

-Adverse Effects: increased salivation; hallucinations and vivid dreams when emerging from full anesthetic doses (but usually preventable if use a benzodiazepine prior to or while giving ketamine), but rare in pain management doses.
+Adverse Effects: increased salivation; hallucinations and vivid dreams when emerging from full anesthetic doses (but usually preventable if use a benzodiazepine prior to or while giving ketamine).
 Avoid in patients with psychosis history.

 9. Patient continues to use scheduled and breakthrough pain meds, keeping log of doses.